 All staff members at LCHS are responsible for identifying, reporting and responding to risks in a timely and effective manner.
-Our policies and procedures outline how current and emerging risks should be managed.
+Our policies and procedures have recently been reviewed and updated and outline how current and emerging risks should be managed.
 We believe that LCHS has a positive risk culture where staff, volunteers and contractors fulfil their risk management responsibilities to help manage client, community, organisation and workforce risks.